loyyal/reward-cosmos-chain-testnet/docs/build-and-deploy.md

 ### “wrong chain-id”

 Always pass `--chain-id` for tx/gentx steps.
 If you created genesis with one chain-id and later used another, re-init your home directory and regenerate genesis.

+### Bech32 prefix changes

+If you changed the Bech32 prefix (e.g. `cosmos1...` → `reward1...`), you **must regenerate**:

+- keys (or at least re-derive addresses under the new HRP)
+- genesis accounts / gentxs / genesis file

+Old Bech32 addresses won’t validate under the new prefix.